slowburn-dev/DataConfig/Misc/Docs/Source/Design.md

 Eventually we implemented all these in DataConfig.
 We also tried not limit this to be a JSON parser but deliver as a set of tools for reading-from and writing-to the property system.

+If you're Unreal Engine C++ developers that:

+- Looking for alternative JSON parser.
+- Looking for a textual configuration format.
+- Thinking of implementing custom textual/binary format.
+- Regularly dealing with `FProperty` related code.

+You should give DataConfig a try and it's highly likely DataConfig might fit into part of your solution.

 ## Manifesto

 - Deliver as a quality C++ source library.